miguelsanchezvelo/AmazonFBA_AI_Agent/README.md

 ## Usage
 Run the discovery script and enter your total startup budget when prompted.
-The script reserves part of that budget for tools and subscriptions and uses the rest for product research:
+The script reserves part of that budget for tools and subscriptions (the amount is controlled by the `FIXED_COST` constant in `product_discovery.py`) and uses the rest for product research:

 ```bash
 python product_discovery.py